Many or all companies we feature compensate us. Compensation and editorial

 How to get a loan for college without parents

 With the soaring cost of college tuition, getting a student loan is a popular way to cover tuition and other educational expenses.
-Federal and private loans are two standard options, and there are several distinctions between the two:.
+Federal and private loans are two standard options, and these are the distinctions between the two:

 When it comes to financing your college education, federal student loans offer many advantages that can save money and benefit borrowers over the long run, including fixed interest rates, flexible repayment options, and other protections many private student loans lack.

-With the cost of higher education on the rise, federal loans can be a more economical choice since the government controls interest rates.
+With the cost of higher education on the rise, federal loans can be a more economical choice because the government controls interest rates.

 How to get a federal student loan without parents

-Completing the Free Application for Federal Student Aid (FAFSA) form allows students to demonstrate their eligibility for financial aid.
-The answers help determine a student’s status as independent or dependent.
+Completing the Free Application for Federal Student Aid (FAFSA) form is essential for students seeking financial aid.
+This form helps determine whether you’re classified as an independent or dependent student.

 • 24 years or older